I. NON-RESIDENT TUITION POLICY

 Students who hold a B, F, J, or M visa are not eligible to establish Alabama residency unless their supporting person meets the criteria in this policy for residency for tuition purposes.
 Full-time employees of a company party to an Alabama Free Trade Agreement may be eligible to establish residency based on that employment.

-Students who wish to apply for reclassification of residence must submit an Application for Reclassification of Residency to The Office of the University Registrar prior to the deadlines listed below for the term in question.
+Students who wish to apply for reclassification of residence must submit an Application for Reclassification of Residency, through the student's myBama account, to The Office of the University Registrar prior to the deadlines listed below for the term in question.
+The Residency Reclassification Application may only be accessed once a student is admitted to The University of Alabama.
 Applications received by the Priority Deadline for the term in question will have an initial decision rendered prior to tuition and fees coming due for the term.
+The Final deadline of Fall, Spring, and Summer terms is the first day of class for the Full term.
+The date is located on the Academic Calendar.
+Requests for extensions will not be granted.
 Students are responsible for the payment of tuition and fees according to the deadlines set by the Office of Student Account Services.
 These deadlines will not be extended while a student’s residency reclassification application is being reviewed.
 Applications submitted after the respective final deadline will be considered for the next semester.
 Requests for reclassification for past semesters will not be considered.

 Term Priority Deadline Final Deadline